 A key component of e-commerce platforms that facilitates online transactions between customers and businesses in different countries.

-This digital portal authorizes and processes payments in multiple currencies, enabling businesses to quickly conduct and expand their business globally.
+This digital portal authorizes and processes payments in multiple currencies, enabling businesses to conduct business quickly and expand globally.

 How they work: These services function as secure processors, handling transactions for credit cards, eWallets, and other online payment methods.